 - An associate degree requires major classes along with general education classes which include transfer-level math and English.

 Feather River College offers transfer-level math and English classes along with support workshop classes for many of the ENGL 101 Composition & Reading, Math 110 College Algebra and MATH 202 Elementary Statistics sections.
 These workshop classes can help a student succeed in their initial transfer-level course work.
 Academic Advisors and Counselors recommend enrollment in the workshop classes based on high school G.P.A. or guided self-placement.

 Career assessments and information can be found at the Career Exploration page.
 Additional information regarding career employment and earnings can be found on the Academic Program pages.

-Select a Math and English pathway based on your educational program
+Select a Math pathway based on your educational program

-Feather River College offers two math pathways: Statistics for Liberal Arts and Social Science majors and College Algebra through Calculus for those interested in Science, Technology, Engineering and Math.
-Once you have figured out which math pathway suits your needs, you will need to determine at which level to enter the math pathway.
+Feather River College offers four math pathways: MATH 202 Elementary Statistics for Social Science majors; MATH 110 College Algebra through Calculus for those interested in Science, Technology, Engineering and Math; MATH 114 Finite Math for Business majors; and MATH 150 Concepts & Structures of Mathematics for Educators.
+Once you have figured out which math pathway suits your needs, then you can work with your Advisor or Counselor to determine if a support class is recommended.